Develop your legal expertise. Sharpen your commercial focus. Become a trusted adviser to clients around the globe.

 We have significant experience of advising clients on investigation, enforcement, litigation and asset recovery on a multi-jurisdictional basis.
 Our client base encompasses debtors, lenders, government entities, trustees, shareholders, directors, and distressed debt and asset buyers and investors.

 The group helps tax departments of multinational companies to address the complex challenges of international commerce and business operations.
 We advise on a wide range of tax issues: inward and outward investment, private equity deals, structuring for corporate and real estate acquisitions and disposals, transfer pricing planning and documentation as well as executive and employee compensation packages.

 Our Tax lawyers draw upon the experience of colleagues in numerous areas of law, which further strengthens the capabilities of our tax practitioners, resulting in fully integrated advice to our clients.

 All our people have access to formal training courses – ranging from technical courses, business, systems and skills training, to continuing legal education.

 Our award-winning International Career Academies provide our lawyers with an opportunity to learn and enhance professional skills at key stages of their careers, while developing their internal networks across the firm.

 Diversity and inclusion

-To support in achieving an inclusive culture.
-DLA has a number of people networks.
+To support with building an inclusive culture, DLA Piper has a number of people networks.
 These networks are internal communities with an interest or focus on a particular topic and are open to everyone.
+These are: